 Membership Policy of the Junior League of Nashville

-Effective date: June 1, 2015
+Effective date: June 1, 2022 (if approved)

-These policies combine with the Standing Rules to form the membership policy of the Junior League of Nashville.

-Membership Policies of the Junior League of Nashville

 These policies combine with relevant sections of the Standing Rules to form the Membership Policies of the Junior League of Nashville.
 They may be amended by a ⅔ vote of the Board of Directors, followed by a ⅔ vote of the membership.

 No member shall at any time be a member of more than one (1) Junior League.